MediaComem/Open-CO2/method/README.md

 The consolidation, analysis and verification of data for the version 1.0 was conducted by the [IGT](https://heig-vd.ch/rad/instituts/igt) from the Swiss Universities of Applied Science Wester Switzerland.

-More information on original data and hypotheses are available in the [raw data](raw%20data/) folder.
+More information for derived data (original data and hypotheses) are available in the [raw data](raw%20data/) folder.